 Tickets to Flame Con are available through Eventbrite and will feature Daily, Weekend and Weekend VIP passes which includes access to the official 2018 Flame Con party.
 Tickets can be purchased at www.flamecon.eventbrite.com.

 Registration for vendors and exhibitors is also open and can register at www.flamecontables.eventbrite.com.

 About Geeks OUT

 Geeks OUT is a 501(c)(3) non-profit organization dedicated to rallying, empowering and promoting the queer geek community.
-Founded in 2010 with the goal of bringing a positive queer presence to local comic conventions, Geeks OUT now hosts events in five major cities, attends conventions across the nation and produces the world’s largest LGBTQ comic convention – Flame Con.
-Geeks OUT is also the publisher behind Power and the forthcoming Serving Pride: The Queer History Dinner Party Handbook.
+Founded in 2010 with the goal of bringing a positive queer presence to local comic conventions, Geeks OUT now hosts events and attends conventions across the nation and produces the world’s largest LGBTQ comics and pop culture convention – Flame Con.
+Geeks OUT is also the publisher behind Power and Serving Pride: The Queer History Dinner Party Handbook.
 For more information please visit www.geeksout.org.